mrakgr/The-Spiral-Language/readme.md

     end
 (Env1((Env0(11L, 2L, 3L))))
 ```
 Fields can be added to them and removed arbitrarily in an immutable fashion.
-Using `without` on an nonexisting field will not do anything.
+Using `without` on a non-existing field will not do anything.
 ```
 inl a = 1
 inl b = 2